 No acute adverse reactions were observed in the first 10 days post administration and patients remain stable and in good condition

-Update 3rd October 2022
+Update 3 October 2023

-An announcement from Viewpoint Molecular Targeting indicates the U.S. Food and Drug Administration (FDA) has granted fast track designation for the development of [212Pb]VMT-α-NET for treatment of patients with SSTR2-positive unresectable or metastatic neuroendocrine tumors (NETs) (including GEP-NETs or bronchial NETs and pheochromocytomas and paragangliomas).
+An announcement from Viewpoint Molecular Targeting indicates the U.S. Food and Drug Administration (FDA) has granted fast track designation for the development of [212Pb]VMT-α-NET for treatment of patients with SSTR2-positive unresectable or metastatic neuroendocrine tumours (NETs) (including GEP-NETs or bronchial NETs and pheochromocytomas and paragangliomas).

 This does not mean the drug is approved for routine use, it just means the drug development has been given special treatment based on closer collaboration with FDA to ensure a smoother path when required.
 Clearly the drug still needs to meet FDA criteria along the way.
-Read the announcement here.

 Update 10 September 2021